microsoft/Pyjion/CONTRIBUTING.md

 1. Copy `x64\Debug\pyjit.dll` to `Python\PCbuild\amd64\` (initially done by `CopyFiles.bat`, so only do as necessary after rebuilding Pyjion)
 2. Go into the `Python` directory and launch `python.bat`

+#### Faster development loop
+Once you have done the above steps you can avoid running them again during development in most situations.
+The commands discussed in this section assume they are run from a Developer Command Prompt for VS for access to `msbuild`.

+The `BuildDebugPython.bat` file will build CPython in debug mode for x64 as well as copy the appropriate files where they need to be to run Pyjion's tests.
+The `DebugBuild.bat` file will build Pyjion in debug mode for x64 and copy the appropriate files to CPython for use in testing.

 ### Known Issues
 You'll need to run `git clean -d -f -x` in CoreCLR when switching between release and debug builds.